-- Your temporary directory is what you have configured in your site's Global Configuration page, in the Temp-directory option.
+- NEVER, EVER, SET YOUR TEMPORARY DIRECTORY TO YOUR SITE'S ROOT OR ANY OTHER FOLDER THE CONTENTS OF WHICH YOU WOULD LIKE TO KEEP.
+Admin Tools will not prevent you from doing something "obviously" silly so as not to prevent you from doing something clever.
+You are responsible for your choices and your actions.
+If you tell Admin Tools to delete the temporary folder's contents it will do so, EVEN IF you have mistakenly used a folder you want to keep as your temporary folder.
+In other words, nobody will stop you from shooting your feet. - Your temporary directory is what you have configured in your site's Global Configuration page, in the Temp-directory option.
 If you see something like tmp or /tmp in there please note that it is NOT the same as the directory inside your site named tmp.
-The directory inside your site is a full path which usually looks like /home/myuser/public\html/tmp. - If your temporary directory is outside your site's root or contains double dots (e.g. . . / tmp) Joomla! will REFUSE to delete its contents.
-This is not a bug in Admin Tools, it's how Joomla! itself is designed to work. - Being able to delete the contents of the directory depends largely on its permissions.
-If Joomla! doesn't have browse permissions to this directory it can create temporary files just fine and delete them when it still knows their name (right after creating them), but not when Admin Tools asks it to delete the contents of the temp-directory.
+The directory inside your site is a full path which usually looks like /home/myuser/public_html/tmp. - If your temporary directory is outside your site's root or contains double dots (e.g. . . /tmp) Joomla! will REFUSE to list (and delete) its contents.
+This is not a bug in Admin Tools, it's how Joomla! itself is designed to work and is a sane security precaution we will never attempt to circumvent.
+Do note that a path like that will also prevent you from saving your site's Global Configuration. - Being able to delete the contents of the directory depends largely on its permissions and the permissions of its contents.
+If Joomla! doesn't have directory listing permissions to this directory it can create temporary files just fine and delete them when it still knows their name (right after creating them), but not when Admin Tools asks it to list and delete the contents of the temp-directory.
 The reason is quite technical: Joomla! can't list the contents of the directory, therefore it can't know which files / folders it contains and as a result doesn't know what it has to delete.
-This is how filesystems work, not a bug in Admin Tools. - On some servers you may need to use Joomla!'s FTP layer to delete the contents of the temp-directory.
-We consider this a major indicator of a critically bad server security model.
-If you are hosted on such a server we strongly advise you to move to a different host or, at the very least, express your concerns to your host.
-Each site should run under its own user and never, ever, require the FTP layer.
+This is how filesystems work, not a bug in Admin Tools.